Ciriak/phaser3-typescript-boilerplate/README.md

 /src/**app.ts**

-The main Scene (used for the demo) is
+The main Scene (used for the demo) is :

 /src/scripts/scenes/**MainScene.ts**

+The typescript definition file for phaser can be found in :

+/node_modules/phaser3-docs/typescript/**phaser.d.ts**

 ### Links